 If you're an employee, head to this article to view your paystubs.

-Next-day payments are available to Plus and Premium customers.
-If you don’t have access to this feature, admins can upgrade the plan.
+Next-day payments are available to customers on the Plus and Premium plan.
+If you don’t have access to next-day payments, admins can upgrade the plan.
 With next-day payments, you can run payroll or contractor payments up to one business day in advance of the check date.

 Important reminder about payment timeline—notify your employees